betaflight/betaflight.com/docs/wiki/guides/current/SmartAudio.md

 If it comes from a microcontroller with 3.3V, best solution is to use a voltage divider to ~0.9V for a proper audio level (4k7 and 1k8 resistor values in our case).

-The analog signal needs to be ac coupled using a series capacitor from audio source to the smart audio signal.
+The analog signal needs to be ac coupled using a series capacitor from audio source to the SmartAudio signal.
 Ideal capacitance is around 100nF.

 (The click sound in your audio will disappear after arming)